Your Guide to Peer-to-Peer Business Lending

 Tax returns Bank statements Business tax returns A business plan Identifying documents Personal story to share with investors reviewing your P2P inquiry Documents regarding income and outstanding debts

-Applying for a Peer-to-Peer Business Loans
+Applying Through a Peer-to-Peer Lending Platforms

 Alternatives to Peer-to-Peer Business Loans